Iran has foiled plot to use protests to overthrow system, leader says

 The reports have raised concerns among human rights activists and some Iranian politicians that detainees may have been killed by security forces while in custody.

 “I warn the president and security and judiciary officials to prevent the occurrence of a second Kahrizak,” Mahmoud Sadeghi, a parliamentarian, tweeted on Monday.
-The Kahrizak prison gained notoriety when a handful of detainees were killed and tortured at the site after unrest in 2009.
+The Kahrizak prison gained notoriety when a handful of detainees were tortured and killed at the site after unrest in 2009.

-Khamenei said U.S. President Donald Trump was grandstanding when he tweeted support for protesters he said were trying “to take back their corrupt government” and promising “great support from the United States at the appropriate time!”
+Khamenei said U.S. President Donald Trump was grandstanding when he tweeted that protesters were trying “to take back their corrupt government”, promising “great support from the United States at the appropriate time!”

 The Iranian leader tweeted: “... this man who sits at the head of the White House - although, he seems to be a very unstable man - he must realize that these extreme and psychotic episodes won’t be left without a response.”